rankoliang/Dino-War/README.md

 Be careful!
 The game will add in subtraction dinosaurs as the difficulty increases.

-<p>The player will adjust the input field to equal each teams total point value.
+<p>The player will adjust the input field to equal each team's total point value.
-   Once you are certain of your answer click Battle!</p>
+   Once you are certain of your answer, click Battle!</p>

 ---

 **How is the score calculated?**

-Once the user starts the battle, the game will count each dinosaurs value starting with the red team.
+Once the user starts the battle, the game will count each dinosaur's value starting with the red team.
-The computer will place each teams total value in the actual count container.
+The computer will place each team's total value in the actual count container.
-If atleast one of your answers is equal to the actual count value, you will be allowed to proceed to the next level.
+If at least one of your answers is equal to the actual count value, you will be allowed to proceed to the next level.
 A perfect game will consist of two correct answers awarding you a badge!
 You can view your earned badge on the level select screen. ~To be implemetned